 Is There Any Franchise Fee for D-Mart?

-No franchise fee is charged since D-mart does not offer franchising opportunities.
+No franchise fee is charged since D-Mart does not offer franchising opportunities.

 What Are The Space Requirements For a D-Mart Store?